-This will make your customers feel valued and as if they are a part of your growth and success journey and is a powerful way to minimise your churn rate.
+This will make your customers feel valued and as if they are a part of your growth and success journey and is a powerful way to minimize your churn rate.

-If you spend a lot of time on minimising customer churn by engaging with those that unsubscribe, or show common usage patterns consistent with what happens prior to a churn, you will build up a picture of how successful you are at preventing churn or getting customers to re-subscribe.
+If you spend a lot of time on minimizing customer churn by engaging with those that unsubscribe or show common usage patterns consistent with what happens prior to a churn, you will build up a picture of how successful you are at preventing churn or getting customers to re-subscribe.

 The marketplace is filled with great tools to aid your SaaS business with customer churn analysis.
 Let’s end by looking at six of them.

 Optimove is a useful tool not just for churn analysis but for managing your whole business.
-Whether you want to learn about your best performing promotions or discover how you can personalise your offer for each and every customer, Optimise will give you all the data you need to maximise your customer base and reduce the numbers who leave.
+Whether you want to learn about your best-performing promotions or discover how you can personalize your offer for each and every customer, Optimise will give you all the data you need to maximize your customer base and reduce the numbers who leave.

 Alteryx is a great business intelligence platform that can help you to both predict customer churn as well as deploy strategic solutions to manage and prevent churn.
 Alteryx is a “self-service” tool, allowing you to plug in as much or as little data as you want to gain insights that will help you grow your business.

 Remember what we said earlier about looking after your existing customers to effectively manage and reduce churn?
-Pay Wizard helps your business to drive engagement with customers, while also providing you with actionable data and insights that will help with customer acquisition and business growth.
+Singula Decisions helps your business to drive engagement with customers, while also providing you with actionable data and insights that will help with customer acquisition and business growth.